Download your FREE Nutritious Snack Guide

 • On a physical level, positive self-talk reduces the type of stress-related inflammation linked to heart disease.
 Negative self-talk can also lead to depression and anxiety, which can impact food choices as well as the ability to sleep, exercise and connect with others.

-Positive Self-Talk Promoting Action:
+Positive Self-Talk Promoting Action for Self-Care:

 1. State 3 things you love about yourself daily.